Top Christian Books

 Council of Vienne (1311-1312).
 An Ecumenical Council held in France.
 Suppressed the order of Knights Templar, and dealt with matters related to the clergy.

-Dialogue.
-By Catherine of Siena (died 1380 AD), Doctor of the Catholic Church.
+Dialogue of St. Catherine of Sienna.
+By Catherine of Siena (1347–1380 AD), Doctor of the Catholic Church.
+We read this in the academic year 2022-2023.

 Council of Constance (1414-1418 AD).
 An Ecumenical Council held in Germany.
 Ended the Great Schism, when three men were each claiming to be the pope.
 Condemned John Wycliffe and Jan Hus.